Overview

 🚗 Getting There

-Thung Khe Pass is 100–130km southwest of Hanoi, a 3–4 hour drive depending on traffic.
-From Hanoi, take Thăng Long Boulevard west, connect to the Hòa Lạc–Hòa Bình Expressway, then follow National Highway 6 south from Hòa Bình city.
+Thung Khe Pass is 100km southwest of Hanoi - about 2.5-3 hours by motorbike or car.
+From Hanoi, take National Highway 6 through Hòa Bình city, then continue approximately 40km further to the pass.
 The pass is a natural stopping point on any journey to Mai Chau, Mộc Châu, or further northwest.
-Buses from Hanoi (Mỹ Đình station) to Mai Chau pass through Thung Khe and can drop passengers at the summit market.
+Buses from Hanoi (Mỹ Đình station) to Mai Chau pass through Thung Khe.
 Renting a motorbike in Hanoi for a Mai Chau loop is the most popular independent option.

 What to Expect